Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Friends is the beloved hit show that followed six twenty-something friends as they dealt with love, relationships, careers and friendships in New York City.
 Each of the six main characters is unique, and they are all pivotal to the success and legacy of the show.
 This is a list analyzing their characters and what they brought to the table.
 Since they are all so diverse, it's hard to rate them, but I did so based on likability, growth, and personality.

 6. Ross Geller (David Schwimmer)

-Ross it the older brother to Monica, and growing up harbored a huge crush on Rachel.
-He was a "medical marvel" according to his his parents, and wasn't the most popular in high school.
+Ross is older brother to Monica, and growing up harbored a huge crush on Rachel.
+He was a "medical marvel" according to his parents and wasn't the most popular in high school.
 He became roommates in college with Chandler, and the two became best friends.
 At 14, he was mugged by a 14-year-old girl (who was later revealed to be Phoebe).
 Ross is a paleontologist who worked at the Museum of Natural History and tenured at New York University.

-Ross has a need to always be right, and can often come across childish.
+Ross has a need to always be right, and can often come across as childish.
 He has jealous tendencies, like when he was suspicious of Mark for giving Rachel a job.
-Ross' angry outburst and tantrums are often hilarious, as is his need to be in correct.
+Ross' angry outbursts and tantrums are often hilarious, as is his need to be correct.
 He seems irrational when people won't agree with him.
-However, Ross also had a deep need to please others, and often compromises his own interests for others.
+However, Ross also had a deep need to please others and often compromises his own interests for others.
 His goofy but loving demeanor is endearing to audiences.